arbaaz1711/arbaaz1711/README.md

 ### 🌈 About Me

+- 🚀 MERN Stack Developer: Expert in MongoDB, Express.js, React.js, and Node.js.
 - 🎨 Passionate about pixel-perfect design and CSS art.
-- 🧑‍💻 Always experimenting on CodePen and exploring new frontend trends.
+- 🧑‍💻 Always experimenting on CodePen and exploring new frontend and backend trends.
-- 💬 Ask me about React, Redux, Typescript, or CSS wizardry!
+- 💬 Ask me about React, Redux, Typescript, Node.js, Express.js, MongoDB, or CSS wizardry!
 - 🔗 [LinkedIn](https://www.linkedin.com/in/arbaazkhan1711)

 ---